building-multiagent-systems

 /plugin install building-multiagent-systems@2389-research

-Key Concepts
+Concepts covered

-• Seven coordination patterns: fan-out/fan-in, sequential pipeline, recursive delegation, work-stealing queue, map-reduce, peer collaboration, MAKER (million-step zero-error)
+• Seven coordination patterns -- fan-out/fan-in, sequential pipeline, recursive delegation, work-stealing queue, map-reduce, peer collaboration, MAKER (million-step zero-error)

-• Foundational patterns: event-sourcing, hierarchical IDs, agent state machines
+• Foundational patterns -- event-sourcing, hierarchical IDs, agent state machines

-• Tool coordination: permission inheritance, locking, rate limiting, caching
+• Tool coordination -- permission inheritance, locking, rate limiting, caching

-• Lifecycle management: cascading stop, orphan detection, heartbeat monitoring
+• Lifecycle management -- cascading stop, orphan detection, heartbeat monitoring

-• Self-modification safety: When and how sub-agents can modify themselves or each other
+• Self-modification safety -- when and how sub-agents can modify themselves or each other

-• Production hardening: checkpointing, monitoring, cost tracking across agent hierarchies
+• Production hardening -- checkpointing, monitoring, cost tracking across agent hierarchies

-When to Use
+When to use

 • Designing systems where multiple AI agents coordinate